mikeplis/mplis.github.io/_drafts/dynasty-retrospective-rdfl-rebuild.md

 2015 Offseason
 ---

-I didn't make many moves during the season, so I went info the 2015 offseason with pretty much the same roster as I had at the beginning of the season.
+I didn't make many moves during the season, so I went into the 2015 offseason with pretty much the same roster as I had at the beginning of the season.
 Despite my focus on getting younger, a few of my early offseason trades saw me move draft picks for players that I coveted.

 **Traded 3.01 for Paul Richardson**

 **Traded 2.01 for Kenny Stills**

-Richardson and Stills are two of my favorite sleepers, but I think I was a bit premature with these trades.
-I liked both of these trades until Miami drafted DeVante Parker and Seattle drafted Tyler Lockett.
-While I'm happy to own both players, I think I could have gotten a better deal if I had waited until after the NFL Draft, when the value of Richardson and Stills had fallen and the value of my draft picks had risen.
+Richardson and Stills were two of my favorite sleepers, but I think I was a bit premature with these trades.
+I liked both of them until Miami drafted DeVante Parker and Seattle drafted Tyler Lockett.
+I think I could have gotten a better deal if I had waited until after the NFL Draft, when the value of Richardson and Stills had fallen and the value of my draft picks had risen.

 **Traded 3.03 for Jason Witten, Gavin Escobar**